tupol/spark-utils/README.md

 ## What's new? ##

-**1.0.0-RC2**

-- `DataSink` and `DataAwareSink` expose `writer` in addition to `write`
-- Documentation improvements

-**1.0.0-RC1**
+**1.0.0-RCX**

 Major library redesign
 - Split configuration into different module for ScalaZ based configz
 - Added configuration module based on [PureConfig]
+- `DataSource` exposes `reader` in addition to `read`
+- Added `SparkSessionOps.streamingSource`
+- `DataSink` and `DataAwareSink` expose `writer` in addition to `write`
+- Documentation improvements

 **0.6.2**